cvra/robot-software/docs/architecture/hardware2020.md

 * Game script
 * User interface

-The low-level functions are delegated to simpler boards, running smaller microcontrollers.
+The low-level functions are delegated to simpler boards, running microcontrollers.
 Board exchange messages over CAN bus using the UAVCAN protocol.

 1. Our motor boards are responsible for PID control of a single motor.